vanilla/docs/README.md

 #### Publishing (for maintainers)

 Publishing is easy.
-Just build the site statically using `$ yarn run build` and then push it to the `gh-pages` branch using `$ yarn run push`.

-Note: **Having built the site using the live editor is NOT SUFFICIENT for a push**, and will likely break the deployment.
-Always deploy a freshly built site using `grunt build`.
+Just commit your changes to master and wait for them to be automatically deployed live. **DO NOT MANUALLY DEPLOY THIS REPOSITORY**.
+You'll break it.

 #### Troubleshooting